top TOP

 Amy WiseAmy Wise is Interior Design Coordinator for Oak Residential Partners, a national real estate investment company focused on the acquisition and management of institutional-quality multifamily properties.
 Amy is responsible for the design and coordination for the company’s property rebranding and modernization projects.

 Amy lives in Northbrook, IL with her husband and three nearly grown children.
-She joined the ICRF Board in 2022 and also volunteers her time working with Paws for Patrick, a non-profit organization dedicated to connecting young people with emotional support animals and therapy dogs to aid them as they live with mental illness.
+She joined the ICRF Board in 2022 and has chaired the Women’s Event for the past three years.

 Visions Chicago Young Leadership Board